 Susan Philpott understands how important pensions and benefits are to the well-being of workers and their families.
 She has dedicated her career to it.

-Trade unions across the country rely on Sue to help them expand workplace pension and benefits coverage, bargain new pensions and benefits arrangements, gain a role in the governance and joint sponsorship of their members’ plans, and navigate through employer insolvencies and restructuring.
+Trade unions across the country rely on Sue to help them understand and expand workplace pension and benefits coverage, bargain new pensions and benefits arrangements, gain a role in the governance and joint sponsorship of their members’ plans, and navigate through employer insolvencies and restructuring.
 She also helps pension plan trustees meet their legal obligations to plan members by providing first-rate strategic, governance, and legal and statutory compliance advice.

 Sue is a problem-solver by nature, often able to find quick and cost-effective solutions to complex disputes.
 When litigation is necessary, she effectively advocates her clients’ interests before the courts or specialized tribunals, including the Financial Services Commission of Ontario and its Tribunal, the Ontario Labour Relations Board, and boards of arbitration.

-Some of Sue’s high-profile cases include the development of the National Hockey League players’ pension plan, the establishment of JSPPs in the university and other public sectors, the Nortel Networks Corporation and Target Canada insolvency proceedings, and the Air Canada insolvency and restructuring.
+Some of Sue’s high-profile cases include the development of the National Hockey League players’ pension plan, the establishment of JSPPs in the university and other public sectors, the Laurentian University, Nortel Networks Corporation, Air Canada and Target Canada insolvency and restructuring proceedings.
 Other pension lawyers consistently identify Sue as a leading practitioner in pension and employee benefits law in the Canadian Legal Lexpert Directory and Best Lawyers.
 Chambers Canada also recommends Sue as a leading pension & benefits lawyer.

-Sue is a frequent speaker, teacher and writer on pension and benefits issues.
-She is also a lecturer for the International Foundation of Employee Benefit Plans.
+Sue is a frequent speaker, teacher and writer on pension and benefits issues, including for the International Foundation of Employee Benefit Plans.